 To grow your business, you need to be able to engage with your customers based on where they are in their customer journey.
 You need to be able to build stronger relationships with them, sharing offers and deals that match their needs and goals.

+Kajabi understands how pivotal a robust CRM is to your business growth.
+That’s why they’ve built one into the platform.
+Kajabi’s customer management tools give you insight into your customers’ journey, so you can set up automations that send them timely messages based on their behaviors.
+Set up triggers to launch emails, coupons, and product access.
+Create rules for who gets your campaigns, and when.
+The system handles the rest, sending your campaigns automatically, so you’re free to do more of what you love.
+And Kajabi completely removes the guesswork, giving you templates that nail the messaging in emails and on important pages.
+With a few clicks, you’ll have your campaigns set up, from onboarding campaigns to engagement campaigns and sales emails.
 Gumroad has an audience dashboard that shows customers and followers and records their email addresses, shipping information, and purchases.
 It allows users to export reports with certain filters, such as to see active membership customers.
 It also allows for the sending of coupons.
 It’s a pretty simple customer record system.
 If you’re planning to actively market to these people, you may find it falls short of your needs.
+Analytics

 Both Kajabi and Gumroad provide analytics.

 Gumroad offers a basic analytics dashboard that lets you see important sales-related data, including: Conversion rate Direct sales Specific product sales

 You can then filter this data by date range and country, as well as state (US only), to see where visitors are coming from based on the Referrers information.